Maybe you’ve already experienced the annoyance of dry eyes. Perhaps it feels a bit like sandpaper as you forcefully open and close your eyes?

-Dry eye has several effective treatment options.
-In many cases, routine use of artificial tears and minor behavioral modifications like taking frequent breaks and conscious blinking during digital use and temperature control to avoid environmental impact on dryness, can significantly reduce dry eye symptoms.
+Dry eye has several effective treatments.
+In many cases, routine use for artificial tears and minor behavioral modifications like taking frequent breaks and conscious blinking during digital use and temperature control to avoid environmental impact on dryness, can significantly reduce dry eye symptoms.

-In some chronic or more severe cases, your eye care provider might recommend some over the counter lubricating eye drops, prescription medications and in-office procedures to help your body create and secrete more tears and to decrease eye irritation and inflammation.
+In some chronic or more severe cases, your eye care provider might recommend over the counter lubricating eye drops, a prescription medication like RESTASIS® or in-office procedures to help your body create and secrete more tears and decrease eye irritation and inflammation.